iCalculated/venueScraper/README.md

 ## Trivia

-I came up with the invocation `rrrr` at 200.
+I came up with the invocation `rrrr` at 2 in the morning.